-Voya Strategic Income Opportunities Fund Quarterly Commentary - 3Q23
+Voya Strategic Income Opportunities Fund Quarterly Commentary - 3Q24

-Voya Strategic Income Opportunities Fund Quarterly Commentary - 3Q23
+Voya Strategic Income Opportunities Fund Quarterly Commentary - 3Q24

 Key Takeaways

-• The Strategy underperformed its benchmark, the ICE BofA USD 3M Deposit Offered Rate Constant Maturity Index (the Index), on a net asset value basis.
-Duration and yield curve positioning depressed returns, while sector allocation and security selection both added.
+The Strategy outperformed its benchmark, the ICE BofA USD 3M Deposit Offered Rate Constant Maturity Index (the Index), on a net asset value (NAV) basis.

 Portfolio Review